I enjoyed that.

-You might imagine that the Paper Aircraft Released Into Space team would be taking a well-deserved Caribbean beach break following their recent high-altitude triumph, but no sooner had the dust settled on PARIS than we were ready to face a new, and perhaps even more daunting challenge: the London to Brighton Veteran Car Run.
-It …
+You might imagine that the Paper Aircraft Released Into Space team would be taking a well-deserved Caribbean beach break following their recent high-altitude triumph, but no sooner had the dust settled on PARIS than we were ready to face a new, and perhaps even more daunting challenge: the London to Brighton Veteran Car Run. …

 I enjoyed that.

 Those Daring Young Men in Their Jaunty Jalopies.

 The guy with the vulcan also looks after my (slightly less ancient) vw camper.
 He's been known to make parts and even tools from scratch if they're otherwise not available.